Azure/azure-quickstart-templates/quickstarts/microsoft.dbforpostgresql/flexible-postgresql-with-aad/README.md

 ---
-description: This template provides a way to deploy a Flexible server Azure database for PostgreSQL with AAD integration.
+description: This template provides a way to deploy a Flexible server Azure database for PostgreSQL with Microsoft Entra integration.
 page_type: sample
 products:
 - azure